Kjp04/Linked-list/README.md

 # Linked-list
-A c++ program where all the operations on Singly linkedlist are performed.
+A C program where all the operations on Singly linkedlist are performed.